wwnp/lara-app/README.md

 AuthServiceProvider make enum instead of admin author moderator strings

-add user_id to posts and setup relations between posts and users; in Post: user() belongsTo(User::class) in User: hasMany(Post::class)
+add user_id to posts and setup relations between posts and users; in Post: user() belongsTo(User::class) in User: hasMany(Post::class)\

+check if user matches Auth::user() in posts.show in comments section in comments.storen\

+123